 to explain the meaning of words in a sensible and factual way

-to use, and encourage the use of, correct names for all body parts to value family life in all its manifestations
+to use, and encourage the use of, correct names for all body parts and functions.
+It is important the young people know how to articulate using the correct language for body parts, we ensure that correct language is used across the school in all contexts, as relevant.

+to value family life in all its manifestations

 to encourage self-esteem when considering ourselves in relationship to others